 - concentration problems

 If a person becomes unconscious due to too much insulin, call 911.
 All people on insulin should have glucagon available.
-Family members or emergency personnel will typically need to inject glucagon, which counteracts the effects of insulin.
+It counteracts the effects of insulin.
+Family members or emergency personnel will typically need to inject it.

-Whether it’s done by accident or intentionally, insulin overdose can be an extremely dangerous situation.
-Though some instances of high insulin and low blood sugar can be fixed with a little sugar, serious symptoms should be treated as an emergency.
+Whether it’s accidental or intentional, insulin overdose can be an extremely dangerous situation.
+Some instances of high insulin and low blood sugar can be fixed with a little sugar.
+Serious symptoms and hypoglycemia that does not respond to treatment should be treated as emergencies.

-If you are with someone who is experiencing severe symptoms, take action right away.
+If you are with someone having severe symptoms, take action right away.
 Call 911 and administer glucagon if you have it available.